TechyGee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  4 printenv - Creating a script that lists environment variables.
  5 set - creating a script that lists a local variables and environment variable 6 BEST="School" - creating a new local variable
+ 7 export BEST="School" - creating a new global variable